 The OLAT development at University of Zurich is now focused on OLAT Extension Modules.
 This means both the consolidation of existing functionality and the implementation of new features.
 In addition, a refurbishment of the legacy frameworks will be processed stepwise – to ensure sustainability of OLAT.

-OLAT is hosted by the Department of Information Technology and is available to all faculties and institutes at University of Zurich as well as to other Swiss universities and higher education institutions.
-OLAT supports strongly the Open Educational Resources approach in cooperation with SWITCH edu-ID.
+OLAT is hosted by the central service unit Information Technology of University of Zurich.
+OLAT is available to all faculties and institutes at UZH as well as to other Swiss universities and higher education institutions.
+OLAT supports strongly the Open Educational Resources (OER) approach in cooperation with SWITCH edu-ID.

 Statistics based on OLAT usage in 2017